Behmanish/Data-041/README.md

 ## Team

 This project was completed as part of a **project-based learning exercise**, by **Anish Shenji and Ajmal Behmanish**, enabling us to apply theoretical and practical knowledge in real-world decision-making.

+For more information about the project please [ajmal.behmanish@gmail.com](mailto:ajmal.behmanish@gmail.com).